Project Management Glossary: Key Terms

 Key Takeaways

-• Cost performance index (CPI) measures project financial efficiency by comparing earned value (budgeted cost of completed work) to actual costs incurred, revealing whether projects deliver expected value per dollar spent.
+• Cost performance index (CPI) measures financial efficiency by comparing earned value (budgeted work) to actual costs, showing whether a project delivers expected value per dollar spent.

-• Enji's Project Margins and Project Narrative™ enable transparent stakeholder communication by translating technical CPI metrics into business language, while portfolio-level analysis reveals high-performing patterns worth replicating and improves estimation accuracy across future projects.
+• Enji's Project Margins and Project Narrative™ technogy turn CPI data into clear business insights, identify high-performing patterns, and improve forecasting accuracy across projects.

 Created by